 There is increasing momentum to scale clean cooking in Nepal, with active engagement of the government and key stakeholders.
 Nepal illustrates a unique situation where a mix of biogas, LPG, electric appliances are increasingly being used.
 This session will share recent results from a range of market and consumer, and field research being undertaken to inform future behavior change, market development, and policy efforts to accelerate widespread access to and adoption of clean cooking in Nepal, and updates on government-led efforts to facilitate increased access to clean cooking.

 This session will explore the latest technologies and cost-reduction advances in PV solar systems.
 Panelists will discuss the needed parallel processes for research and piloting in order to design a practical system, as well as those remaining barriers to making clean cooking run on PV solar power a reality.

-Developing a comprehensive national clean cooking strategy that reflects the perspectives of all stakeholders—government, private sector, civil society, and NGOs—is a significant undertaking with many challenges.
-Case studies from four countries that are well along in their planning process as well as those just beginning the development of a national action plan, will provide insights into successful approaches and lessons learned.
-Panelists from will discuss their experiences and obstacles in charting these action plans.
+Developing a comprehensive national clean cooking strategy that reflects the perspectives of all stakeholders—government, private sector, civil society, and donors—is a significant undertaking with many challenges and opportunities.
+Case studies from countries that are well along in their planning process, as well as those just beginning the development of their national action plans, will provide the audience with insights into successful approaches, and lessons learned.
+Panelists will also discuss their experiences and obstacles in charting these action plans.

 A panel discussion of interest to project developers, investors, and outcome payers/funders (bilateral, foundation, etc.).
 Speakers will address successes and challenges related to various results-based finance mechanisms such as the Stove Auction in SE Asia, SNV’s RBF program, and the ADALY pilot in Laos.
 This session will also include a discussion on the development of new co-benefits based RBF programs including Gold Standard’s 3.0 methodology and the expansion of the World Bank’s CI-DEV Fund.